Strength, Resiliency and Good Eats. Commemorating Harvest 2017

 As our community begins rebuilding we have found the spirit of resilience and hope, of people coming together to help those in need, to be overwhelming.
 It is often in times of hardship that compassion, strength and grit are at their greatest.
 It has been both humbling and heartwarming to see these qualities enhanced not only within our Silver Oak team, but our entire community and industry.

 “Our vineyard, cellar, and winemaking teams remained committed even in the midst of chaos.
 Not a single day went by in which they weren’t trying to save property, help others, or keep mundane winery operations going.
 Even as their homes were threatened, families scattered, and futures uncertain.
 If you see me walking around when the dust settles looking a little bloated, it’s the pride in my chest swelling for what they’ve accomplished.”

-– Nate Weis, Director of Winemaking
+– Nate Weis, VP of Winegrowing

 As we gather for lunch, perhaps what we’re looking forward to the most is the joy and laughter that come with the sharing of tradition.
 The telling of funny harvest stories.
 The recognition of our stellar and deeply committed winemaking team, who this year on top of it all crushed our first harvest at our new Alexander Valley winery.
 The celebration of – despite what mother nature threw at us – a fantastic vintage.
 And (if we’re lucky) entertaining impromptu staff performances.
 Our singers (and, um, non-singers) love to put on a show.